bjaan/openvpn-netns/README.md

    echo "CHANGE TO YOUR PASSWORD" >> /etc/openvpn/credentials.txt
    ```

-5. Next. point to the OpenVPN configuration file in OpenVPN service file.
+5. Next, point to the OpenVPN configuration file in OpenVPN service file.
 Typically in a systemd-based Linux, the service file for the OpenVPN service is located is `/etc/systemd/system/openvpn.service`.

    We need to update the `ExecStart` line in the `[Service]` section to make sure the OpenVPN service will use the selected configuration file.
 E.g. for `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf` this would become: